mathurah/syde-223-lecture-notes/lecture3-dynamic-memory.md

     ~Server(); //Destructor
     ```
 - Important rule: each class has only one destructor
-- When an object's default destructor is caleld, it can only automatically de-allocate the object's member variables that are statically allocated
+- When an object's default destructor is calkld, it can only automatically de-allocate the object's member variables that are statically allocated
 -

 ### Demo Code